Undergraduate Course: Cheap Print and Popular Culture in Britain, 1500-1800 (ECSH10103)

 On completion of this course, the student will be able to:

-- demonstrate, by way of seminar participation and essays, a detailed knowledge of the production, circulation and reception of popular print in early modern Britain;
+- demonstrate, by way of seminar participation, essays and exam, a detailed knowledge of the production, circulation and reception of popular print in early modern Britain;

-- demonstrate, by way of seminar participation and essays, an ability to read, analyse and reflect critically upon scholarship relating to education and literacy, the book trade and cheap print, and popular culture and belief in early modern society;
+- demonstrate, by way of seminar participation, essays and exam, an ability to read, analyse and reflect critically upon scholarship relating to education and literacy, the book trade and cheap print, and popular culture and belief in early modern society;

-- demonstrate, by way of seminar participation and essays, an ability to understand, evaluate and utilise a variety of primary source material;
+- demonstrate, by way of seminar participation, essays and exam, an ability to understand, evaluate and utilise a variety of primary source material;

-- demonstrate, by way of seminar participation and essays, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence;
+- demonstrate, by way of seminar participation, essays and exam, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.